Connect with us

 Queen Elizabeth II Saves Princess Charlotte from Unfair Succession Shift

-, the seven-year-old daughter of and , has been spared from the unfair shift in royal status that affected her great-aunt, Princess Anne, thanks to a special rule change made by Queen Elizabeth II.
+, the seven-year-old daughter of Prince William and , has been spared from the unfair shift in royal status that affected her great-aunt, Princess Anne, thanks to a special rule change made by Queen Elizabeth II.

 The Queen's beautiful gesture ensured that Charlotte would not be bumped down the line of succession simply because of her gender.